mercadolibre/mobile-dependencies_whitelist/README.md

 This set of dependencies is parsed in the form of a JSON text.
 The root level property should be called `whitelist`.

-Each of the dependencies is a single String that will be matched against each of the dependencies in the repository.
+Each of the dependencies is a JSON Object that will be matched against each of the resolved dependencies of the repository.
 The repository dependencies will be a string formed as `group:name:version`.
-The whitelist string SUPPORTS regex expression, so you can form match cases for groups in single strings.
+The whitelist fields SUPPORTS regex expressions, so you can form match cases for groups in single strings.

-Example:
+**NOTE1:** Remember that this are regexes, so if you want to declare `com.example` it should be `com\\.example` **NOTE2**: The repository will validate against resolved dependencies.
+Thus, if declaring as version `4\\.\\+` it **will** match against a dependency `4.2.1` (it wont be explicitly the string `4.+`)
+**NOTE3**: You can expirable dependencies (by adding the `expires` field).
+If no field added, the dependency is considered as non-expirable

+Example of the json:
 ```
 {
   "whitelist": [
-        # This will match all names of the group 'com.mercadolibre.my_repo' with the version '3.+' (The repo must have 3.+, not 3.9)
-        "com\\.mercadolibre\\.my_repo:.*:3\\.\\+",
-        # This will match against all the dependencies that are from the group 'com.another.[whatever]'.
-It doesnt matter which version or name it has!
-        "com\\.another\\."
+    {
+      "group": "group_regex",
+      "name": "name_regex",
+      "version": "version_regex",
+      "expires": "yyyy-MM-dd"
+    },
+    ...
   ]
 }
 ```

+- If no group / name / version is provided, they will default to `.*` (anystring)
+- If no expires field is provided, the dependency is considered non-expirable.

 ### iOS
 iOS whitelist dependencies consist of a set of dependencies that are available for front-ends and high-level repositories to consume from the Mercadolibre-mobile group.